 The NRC encourages the staff to identify issues that need program-level attention and to suggest changes to improve the effectiveness or implementation of the ROP.
 Although feedback is expected to come mostly from staff who implement the agency’s oversight programs, any NRC employee may use the processes described below to make suggestions or recommendations regarding the ROP.

+The ROP Feedback Form SharePoint site will be used to present up-to-date information on the status of feedback forms and timelines for revisions of ROP documents.
+To reach this site,

+Start at the NRC internal home page and under “EDO Staff Offices,” click on “NRR.”

+From NRR’s left menu, click on “ROP Digital City.”

+From the left menu under “SharePoint Sites,” click on “ROP Feedback Forms.”

+Use the menu on the left, to reach the following:

+Open Feedback Forms

+Document Timelines

+All ROP documents for which feedback forms are submitted and the feedback approved will be updated annually, if possible.
+An up-to-date list of the documents undergoing revision is listed on the ROP Feedback Forms Document Timelines site.
+For each document, a cut-off date for the receipt of feedback forms is listed.
+Staff should consult the list to ensure that feedback forms are submitted in time to be considered for the next revision of the ROP document.

 0801-03 APPLICABILITY

-All NRC employees who have concerns or wish to provide feedback regarding the performance indicator, assessment, inspection, significan determination process, enforcement, and training programs follow the procedures outlined in section .01 of this inspection manual chapter .
+All NRC employees who have concerns or wish to provide feedback regarding the performance indicator, assessment, inspection, significance determination process, enforcement, and/or training programs shall follow the procedures outlined in section 06.01 of this inspection manual chapter (IMC).

 The process described herein is used to collect and manage feedback on all ROP programs, including the Performance Indicator Program.
 The method for resolving interpretations of performance indicators is described in IMC 0608, “Performance Indicator Program.”